-- This filter should be connected to DL_LocatePoints through the ModelId ports.
+- This filter should be connected to FisFilter_DL_DetectAnomalies1 through the ModelId ports.

 - You can edit the model directly through the inModelDirectory.
 Another option is to use the Deep Learning Editor application and just copy the path to the created model.

-- GPU version of Deep Learning Addon supports DeviceType::CUDA and DeviceType::CPU as inTargetDevice value.
+- GPU version of Deep Learning add-on supports DeviceKind::CUDA and DeviceKind::CPU as inTargetDevice value.

 - CPU version of Deep Learning add-on supports only DeviceKind::CPU as inTargetDevice value.